 How do we do this?

 We support, encourage, assist, monitor and guide the work of Trinity’s affiliated community organizations.
-We also aim to expand the work of building our community in sustainable, impactful ways.
+We also aim to expand the work of building our community in sustainable, useful ways.
 Our affiliated organizations are: the Winger Food Pantry; Pinwheels; Light for the Darkness; UKirk; More Light Presbyterians; Fair Shares.

+The committee welcomes ideas on how we can make progress toward our goals.
 We are always looking to partner with other churches and organizations to further the aims of Trinity and to support our community.
 If you would like to discuss a partnership with us, please contact us at 314-725-3840 or here.